theMill is a state-of-mind where the emphasis is ‘to get the job done’.

 The mind is the most powerful source of strength.
-Your psyche and performance potential is intrinsically reliant on your mental conditioning.
+Your performance potential is reliant on your mental conditioning.
 To train the mind is to train the body.
-Fortitude and an indomitable spirit are paramount for success.
-Unfortunately, the rewards of attaining this type of state are only truly tangible upon acquisition.
+Character, fortitude and an indomitable spirit are paramount for success.
 The proof is in improved performance in your given profession or pursuit and your ability to deal with the worst that is thrown at you.

 We don’t profess to know everything.
 We train, we learn and we strive to improve.
 We’ve committed ourselves to gaining knowledge, attaining qualifications and practicing what we preach.
-We don’t open our doors to anyone just to make up numbers.
-We don’t sell our product just to advertise our brand.
-Word of mouth is how we do it.
-Which means we must perform as well as you.
+We must perform as well as you.

 At the end of the day, the unique knowledge we’ve gained from years of committed training and exposure to some of the harshest conditions and situations is irreplaceable and difficult to duplicate intelligently.
 Our exposure to extreme situations and conditions has taught us about mental conditioning and how to compliment this with true functional fitness.
 Development of the mental tools required to deal with such hardship denotes the difference between those who only hypothesise and those who have experienced it.
 Some of those who train with us still face these situations regularly at the highest level and so choose to train in the environment we’ve created.